ccdcoe/CDMCS/Moloch/prepare-laptop.md

 If your instance or Vagrant box are really not behaving, you can re-run the provisioning process.
 Stop the box with `vagrant halt`, and then run `vagrant destroy` - this will delete the virtual machine.
 You may then run `vagrant up` to create a new box, and re-run provisioning.

-### Support/help
+## Support/help

-If you are confused, or having any issues with the above, join the Moloch Slack server (https://slackinvite.molo.ch/) or Suricata IRC channel (irc.freenode.net #suricata).
+* If you are confused, or having any issues with the above, join the Moloch Slack server (https://slackinvite.molo.ch/) or Suricata IRC channel (irc.freenode.net #suricata).

-If you can not get it running properly, do not worry, day 0 is for helping you out.
+* If you can not get it running properly, do not worry, day 0 is for helping you out.

-If you can not get it running at all, do not worry, Tallinn is nice medieval city and has a good number of [tourist attractions](https://www.visittallinn.ee/eng/visitor/see-do/sightseeing) ;)
+* If you can not get it running at all, do not worry, Tallinn is nice medieval city and has a good number of [tourist attractions](https://www.visittallinn.ee/eng/visitor/see-do/sightseeing) ;)

 ----

 <sup><a name="mybox">(1)</a> :: Or build your own box, see [here](https://www.vagrantup.com/docs/boxes/base.html) </sup>

-<sup><a name="readitbeforeyouexecuteit">(2)</a> :: Whenever you have to execute a shell script from the web, first open url in your web browser to make sure the script isn't malicious and is safe to run.</sup>
+<sup><a name="readitbeforeyouexecuteit">(2)</a> :: Whenever you have to execute a shell script from the web, first open url in your web browser to make sure the script is not malicious and is safe to run.</sup>